jcatrysse/redmine_depending_custom_fields/README.md

      are cleared and only show the allowed options
    - Fields can optionally be hidden when they have no valid options to choose from
+   - Parent fields can be standard Redmine issue fields (project, tracker, status, priority, assignee, etc.)
+   - Dependency rules can be defined using JSON to match non-enumerated parents (dates, text, numbers)
    - Works on all objects that support custom fields such as issues, projects, time entries, versions and users
 3. `Bulk edit`